jybp/casc/README.md

 ## Library

 Library to extract files from the CASC file system used by Blizzard games.
 Files can be extracted locally from an installed game or online from Blizzard's CDN.
 Full documentation available at: https://godoc.org/github.com/jybp/casc

-Usage example:
+### Example

 ```
 package example